 Manual or outdated processes often slow warehouse operations.
 With evolving technology and a significant shift towards automation, warehouse operators are constantly assessing what additions to implement for increased efficiency.
-One such process to consider automating is how you scan and track inventory – using license plating.
+One such process to consider automating is how you scan and track inventory – using license plates.
 Inventory license plating plays a crucial role in the identification process to mark a pallet or group of materials and products.

 What is a License Plate?

 License plating is a barcode reader system that groups together any set of materials or products and marks it with a unique number known as a License Plate Number (LPN).
-The identifier, called a License Plate Number (LPN), is assigned to a pallet, truck, product set, etc. The LPN number can also be assigned to the whole shipment or partial shipment depending on how one wants to receive or deliver the products.
+The identifier, called a License Plate Number (LPN), is assigned to a pallet, truck, product set, etc. Moreover, the LPN number can also be assigned to the whole shipment or partial shipment depending on how one wants to receive or deliver the products.

 - Part number